Lokesh12345/papal-snocat/DEV_DOCS.md

 ## Overview

-This is a **PayPal SNOCAT System Notification Simulator** built to demonstrate skills aligned with the Production Engineer role.
-The system manages notification templates across multiple brands (PayPal, Venmo, Zettle, Xoom, Fastlane) with localization, QA validation, and production debugging capabilities.
+This is a **full-stack PayPal SNOCAT System Notification Manager** built from scratch to demonstrate Production Engineer capabilities through hands-on implementation rather than theoretical discussion.
+The system showcases end-to-end ownership of a critical production workflow: managing multi-channel notifications (email + SMS) across 5 brands (PayPal, Venmo, Zettle, Xoom, Fastlane) with 10+ language localizations, automated QA validation gates, and real-time debugging tools.

+**Technical Architecture:** React 18 + TypeScript frontend communicating via RESTful APIs with an Express.js backend, using file-based JSON storage (easily scalable to PostgreSQL).
+The system implements a **three-tier placeholder architecture** (`{{temp.component}}` for reusable UI components, `{{locale.key}}` for translations, `{{user.data}}` for runtime variables), real-time template validation with separate component and localization checks, request-to-deliverable linking for full workflow tracking, and a 5-stage QA pipeline that serves as the "last line of defense" before production deployment.

+**What This Demonstrates:** This isn't a toy project—it's a production-grade workflow simulator that shows I can architect scalable systems, build developer tools that catch bugs before they reach users, design APIs that scale across multiple brands, implement sophisticated validation logic, and most importantly, think like a Production Engineer who owns reliability from request intake to deployment monitoring.
+The SMS character counter that validates *rendered* length (not template length), the component validation system that prevents broken template references, and the analytics dashboard that identifies process bottlenecks—these are the kinds of tools I'd build on day one to make the team more efficient and production more reliable.

 ---

 ## 🎯 What This System Does

 ### Core Functions
-1. **Template Management** - Create/edit email & SMS notification templates
+1. **Email Template Management** - Create/edit email notification templates with HTML support
+2. **SMS Management** - Create/edit SMS notifications (160-char limit, plain text)
+3. **Component Library** - Reusable email components (buttons, headers, footers)
-2. **Localization** - Manage translations across 10+ languages
+4. **Localization** - Manage translations across 10+ languages
-3. **QA Validation** - Pre-production quality checks (the "last line of defense")
+5. **QA Validation** - Pre-production quality checks (the "last line of defense")
-4. **Request Queue** - Handle incoming template requests from multiple brands
+6. **Request Queue** - Handle incoming template/SMS requests from multiple brands
+7. **Request Linking** - Link templates and SMS messages to specific requests
-5. **Preview Tool** - Test templates with real data in different languages
+8. **Preview Tool** - Test templates with real data in different languages
-6. **Debug Simulator** - Simulate and fix production issues
+9. **Debug Simulator** - Simulate and fix production issues
-7. **Analytics** - Track performance metrics and bottlenecks
+10. **Analytics** - Track performance metrics and bottlenecks

 ---